kyverno/website/content/en/docs/Installation/_index.md

 ## Upgrading Kyverno

 Upgrading Kyverno is as simple as applying the new YAML manifest, or using Helm depending on how it was installed.
+You cannot upgrade Kyverno by bumping the image tag on the Deployment as this will not affect the CRDs and other resources necessary for Kyverno's operation.

 ### Upgrade Kyverno with YAML manifest